 ...
 Clint and his colleagues propose a different explanation: male spatial ability is not an adaptation so much as a side effect.
 Males produce testosterone as they develop, and the hormone has a clear benefit in terms of reproduction, increasing male fertility.
 But testosterone also happens to produce a lot of side effects, including male pattern baldness and an increased chance of developing acne.
 It would be absurd to say acne was an adaptation favored by natural selection.
 The same goes for the male edge in spatial ability, Clint and his colleagues argue.
 They note that when male rats are castrated, they do worse at navigating a maze; when they are given shots of testosterone, they regain their skill. ..."

-(Like the Kruse Kronicle at Facebook if you want links to daily posts to appear in your Facebook feed.)
+(Like the Kruse Kronicle on Facebook if you want links to daily posts to appear in your Facebook feed.)

 1. Pray for Egypt Today!